CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 The most common expression you will use for data-driven visualizations is [`ramp`](/developers/carto-vl/reference/#cartoexpressionsramp) a special CARTO VL expression that outputs values based on an input.

 Depending on the type of input the matching output will be performed in different ways:
-- **One-to-one**: is performed when the number of possible categories in the input matches the number of values
+- **One-to-one**: is performed when the number of possible categories in the input matches the number of values.
-`ramp(buckets($winner, ["Conservative Party", "Labour Party"]), [blue, red])` will set conservatives blue, and progressives red
+For example, `ramp(buckets($winner, ["Conservative Party", "Labour Party"]), [blue, red])` will set conservatives blue, and progressives red
-- **Interpolation**: is performed when there isn't a one-to-one match allowing intermediate values to be created automatically:
+- **Interpolation**: is performed when there isn't a one-to-one match allowing intermediate values to be created automatically.
-`color: ramp($population_density, [green, yellow, red])` will assign the color green to features with a low population density and red to the ones with high population density.
+For example, `color: ramp($population_density, [green, yellow, red])` will assign the color green to features with a low population density and red to the ones with high population density.
 Intermediate population densities will get colored based on the interpolation between green, yellow and red based on how close a value is to the lowest and highest values in the dataset.

 To introduce the use of `ramp`, this guide covers using them with the styling property `color`. `ramp` values don't always have to be colors. `ramp` gives you the ablitiy to create a variety of map types like bubble, flow, and more which we will explore in more detail in [Part 2](/developers/carto-vl/guides/data-driven-visualizations-part-2/) of this guide.

 We've talked about how [`ramp`](/developers/carto-vl/reference/#cartoexpressionsramp) can be used to match *inputs* with *values*.
 In general, `ramp` allows matching most types of inputs with most types of values.
-But, the common case is to match a property as the input to fixed constant outputs like colors.
+The most common use case is to match a property as the input to fixed constant outputs like color.
 This is what we call **style by value**.

-The following sections will cover **style by value** with different property types.
+The following sections will cover **style by value** for different data property types.
 For example, when dealing with a transaction dataset we could style by numeric data like the amount of each payment, or by categorical data like the method of payment (credit card, cash, etc.).

 ### Numeric properties

-#### Symbolizing unclassed numeric data
+#### Symbolize unclassed numeric data

-Going back to our previous example, it's common to want to map a continuous range of numeric data, like population density, to a continuous range of colors, for example, the range of colors between black and yellow.
+It is common to want to map a continuous range of numeric data, like population density, to a continuous range of colors, for example, the range of colors between black and yellow.
 This is straight-forward with CARTO VL.

-This styling below will map the feature with the lowest population density in the source data to *midnight blue* and the feature with the highest population density to *gold*:
+The style below will map the feature with the lowest population density in the source data to `midnight blue` and the feature with the highest population density to `gold`:

 ```CARTOVL_Viz
 color: ramp($population_density, [midnightblue, gold])